Islandora-Collaboration-Group/ISLE/docs/install/install-local-new.md

     * **WARNING:** Only use **Private** git repositories given the sensitive nature of the configuration files.
     * **DO NOT** share these git repositories publicly.

+* For Windows Users only: You must install [Git for Windows](https://gitforwindows.org/) and use its provided Git BASH command line; this behaves more similarly to LINUX and UNIX environments.
+(Powershell is not recommended as it is unable to run UNIX commands or execute bash scripts without a moderate degree of customization.)
+Git for Windows also installs `openssl.exe` which will be needed to generate self-signed SSL certs.

 ---

 ## Index of Instructions